theman-oj10/CareerSync/docs/DeveloperGuide.md

 **Use Case: Find Internship Entries (withAll) From Main Window**

 **MSS:**
-1. User inputs command in the CLI, specifying parameters for find command.
+1. User specifies conditions to find internships.
-2. System displays success message, along with the number of matching internships entries found in the message box.
+2. System displays success message and number of matching internships entries found in the message box.
-3. System displays all internship entries which matches all specified conditions, within the main window.
+3. System displays all internship entries which matches all specified conditions within the main window.

 Use case ends.